Newcomers to Canada

 Social insurance number

 The CRA uses your SIN to identify you for income tax and benefit purposes.
-You have to give your SIN to anyone who prepares tax information slips (such as a T4 slip) for you.
+You have to give your SIN to anyone who prepares tax information slips for you, such as a T4 slip.

-If you do not already have a SIN, you can apply online and upload your digital documents securely.
-You can also apply in person at a Service Canada Centre or by mail.
+If you do not already have a SIN, you can apply online for one and upload your digital documents securely.
+You can also apply in person at the nearest Service Canada office or by mail.
 For more information, go to Service Canada or call 1-866-274-6627.

 The goods and services tax (GST) is a tax that you pay on most goods and services sold or provided in Canada.
 In some provinces, the GST has been blended with provincial sales tax and is called the harmonized sales tax (HST).